lkumle/onlineVRtoolbox_tutorials/docs/unity/PUTrequest.md

 Once we’ve established a connection with the web server and retrieved a subject number, we’re ready to start the actual experiment.

 Let’s assume a simple experiment structure with two blocks (as implemented in the template project).
-After each block, we want upload the data we recorded to the web application.
+After each block, we want to upload the data we recorded to the web application.
 To do this, we'll use a PUT request, which is typically used to send data to a server—in our case, the data recorded during each block.

 We’ll handle the upload via the `ConnectionHandler.UploadData()` method, which we'll call from within `ExperimentHandler.cs.`